DAO-collab/mobiTyresTest/README.md

 <h2>VueLaravelApp</h2>
-Welcome to [Your Project Name]!
 This readme file provides instructions on setting up and running the project.

 ### Frontend
 The frontend of the application is located in the frontend directory.
 Follow these steps to run the frontend app: